fleetdm/fleet/articles/fleet-4.14.0.md

 - Postman Collection

 ## Jira integration
-**Available to all Fleet users.**
+**Available in Fleet Free & Fleet Premium**

 ![Jira integration](http://fleetdm.com/images/articles/jira-integration-1600x900@2x.png)

-You can now configure Fleet to automatically create a Jira ticket when a new vulnerability (CVE) is detected on your hosts.
+You can now configure Fleet to automatically create a Jira issue when a new vulnerability (CVE) is found on your hosts.
 No need to create tickets or spend time configuring a webhook manually.

 ## Improved live query experience
-**Available to all Fleet users.**
+**Available in Fleet Free & Fleet Premium**

 ![Improved live query experience](http://fleetdm.com/images/articles/show-query-1600x900@2x.png)

 We added a “Show query” option to the live query results view.
 You can now double-check the syntax you used and compare that to your results without leaving the current view.

 ## Postman Collection
-**Available to all Fleet users.**
+**Available in Fleet Free & Fleet Premium**

 ![Postman Collection](http://fleetdm.com/images/articles/postman-collection-1600x900@2x.png)